Syed-Shahzaib-Hussain/Task-Adapter-Copy/_posts/2014-03-15-task-adapter-2-8-creating-sub-tasks-in-atlassian-jira.md

 - atlassian jira
 - release
 ---
 <p>Task Adapter v.
-2.8 supports creating sub-tasks in Atlassian Jira.<br />
+2.8 supports creating sub-tasks in Atlassian JIRA.

 There are no other changes in this version.</p>